Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketo-static-list-cohort.md

 ---
-title: Send Static List Cohorts to Marketo
+title: Send Cohorts to Marketo Static List
-description: Send behavioral cohorts from Amplitude to Marketo as static lists and better engage your users based on their patterns of interaction with your product and their lifecycle timing.
+description: Send behavioral cohorts from Amplitude to a Marketo static lists and better engage your users based on their patterns of interaction with your product and their lifecycle timing.
 ---

 !!!alpha

     This integration is currently in Alpha and is in active development.
 If you have any feedback to improve or have suggestions, please email <integrations@amplitude.com>.

-This integration combines Amplitude with Marketo's tools for in-app messaging, push notifications, and email.
-Use it to send behavioral cohorts from Amplitude to Marketo as a static list, and better engage your users based on their patterns of interaction with your product and their lifecycle timing.
-Amplitude's powerful segmentation capabilities let you personalize your campaigns by targeting the right users with the right messages at the right stages of their journey.
+The Marketo static list destination lets you export cohorts into Marketo as a static list, sending them to a destination folder or program of your choice.
+Use this to leverage Marketo’s tools for in-app messaging, push notifications, and email campaigns to better engage your users.

 !!!info

     This page is about the Marketo Static List destination.
-Unlike the [Marketo Cohort](/destinations/marketo-cohort/) destination, this integration automatically exports cohorts as a static list in Marketo.
+Unlike the [Marketo Cohort](../destinations/marketo-cohort/) destination, this integration automatically exports cohorts as a static list in Marketo.

 ## Considerations